douglaslamb/buf/README.md

 ## Usage

+### 1. Append note to buffile with the expiration time

 `buf wr NOTE TIME`

-Appends note to buffile with the expiration time.
+### 2. Print unexpired notes

+`buf echo`

-Example:
+### Example:

 `buf wr "Feed the cat" 3`

-"Feed the cat" will be printed upon running 'buf echo' for the next three hours.
-In three hours "Feed the cat" will expire.
-It will be moved from buffile.txt to buffile.txt.archive.

 `buf echo`

-Prints unexpired notes.
+`=> 1.
+Feed the cat 0:2:59`

+"Feed the cat" will be printed upon running `buf echo` for the next three hours.
+In three hours "Feed the cat" will be moved from buffile.txt to buffile.txt.archive.